 The Maine Episcopal Network for Justice (MENJ) invites Episcopalians and all others who are committed to working toward justice and peace for all people and public policies that respect the dignity of every human being, both in the State of Maine, the United States, and the world.
 Members of this group work, with God's help, to affirm the essential relationship between what we believe and how we live.

-Sign up to have MENJ's Social Justice & Advocacy updates sent right to your inbox:
+Sign up to have MENJ's Social Justice & Advocacy updates sent right to your inbox.
+Find past issues below:

 The hope for Maine Episcopal Public Policy Network is based on a belief that people of faith have a unique voice to share on the real crises that many Mainers experience every day.
 The Network will work with ecumenical, Interfaith, and community partners on common concerns through the legislative process.
 We will work to implement social policy teachings and commitments of the Episcopal Church at the statewide and local levels through engaging grassroots leadership in the 60 congregations across Maine through training and information sessions.